 Heavy whipping cream will double in volume and it splatters a bit while you whisk it.
 The bowl needs to be large enough to accommodate the increase in size.

-So put the bowl and whisk in the freezer for 20 minutes before you want to whisk the cream.
+If you want to be cheffy about it, put the bowl and whisk in the freezer for 20 minutes before you want to whisk the cream.
 Keep the heavy cream in the refrigerator until you want to whip it up.

-Half-and-Half and whole milk don’t have enough fat to whip.
+Half-and-half and whole milk don’t have enough fat to whip.
 Note: Heavy cream and whipping cream are the same thing and can be used interchangeably!

 - Looking for a vegan alternative?
 Try making Coconut Whipped Cream!

 When to Add the Sugar

 Add the sugar when the cream is thickened, but still spoonable—just before the soft peak stage.
 If you add it too soon, it won’t whip as well.
 If you add it too late, the sugar granules won’t dissolve as well.